 15.11.2023

-What is the tax rate on annual profits at Exness?
+What is the tax rate on annual profits from Exness?

-Exness applies a progressive tax rate to annual profits, which increases in proportion to taxable income; income tax ranges from 5% to 45% depending on the amount of taxable income.
-Annual profits are combined with other annual gains or losses from overseas FX trading and income classified as miscellaneous income under the comprehensive taxation system.
-Taxable income is then calculated by deducting various deductions and necessary expenses from this total.
+Exness’s annual profits are subject to a progressive tax rate that increases in proportion to taxable income, with income tax ranging from 5% to 45% depending on the amount of taxable income.
+Annual profits are combined with other annual gains and losses from overseas FX trading and income classified as miscellaneous income under the comprehensive taxation system.
+Taxable income is then calculated after deducting various allowances and necessary expenses.

 Read more